DestrClank/LiteMapper/README.md

 Our live instance is located at https://litemapper.vercel.app/ for you to use freely.

-To launch a developement instance:
+To launch a development instance:

 1. Clone the repo and install dependencies